UPDATED: July, 2019

 How Many Days to See Northern Ireland?

 Four to five nights will give you time to see everything along the Coastal Causeway and in Belfast and Derry without feeling terribly rushed.
-Five to six nights would be even better as it would give you the time to go inland and see even more of Northern Ireland’s beauty.
+Five to six nights would be even better as it would give you the time to go inland and see even more amazing Northern Ireland tourist attractions.

-If you are really tight on time you could feasibly do it in three nights.
+If you’re really tight on time you could feasibly do it in three nights.
 You would spend the first night in Belfast before leaving early the next morning to drive the full Coastal Causeway to Derry in one day.
 You would make as many stops as you could along the way, ending in Derry for the night and seeing some of the city the next day before driving back to Belfast for the night.
-It’s definitely possible but will leave you feeling rushed and wanting more.
+It’s definitely possible but it will leave you feeling rushed and wanting more Northern Ireland sights.